State issues guidelines for reopening schools

 BATON ROUGE – Comprehensive guidelines the Louisiana Department Education released today to start the 2020-21 school year include mandates based on the three phases of COVID-19 mitigation, including mandatory use of face masks.

-How it will look for the schools remains to be seen.
+How it will look for the schools in Iberville Parish – or any other school system in the state – remains to be seen.
 Many school systems are gearing toward an opening based on the current Phase 2 guidelines, and the majority of those districts are offering options of a traditional class setting or virtual instruction, based on discretion of the parent or guardian.

 A return to Phase 3 would allow more students in classrooms and appear, to some degree, closer in format to the traditional classroom setting.
 A return to Phase 1 would relegate all students to virtual instruction.